by Joseph F. Baugher

 The fact that delivery occurs at the spot price removes any incentive for either party to default on the contract when the time for delivery arrives.
 The spot price and the price that the exchange pays are the same, so neither buyer nor seller can gain an advantage by dealing with a source other than the exchange.
 It also removes any incentive for either party to actually go through with the delivery procedure.
 One of the major advantages of futures is that neither side is required to hold onto its position until contract expiration.
 Because all profits and losses associated with the transaction are already recorded in each party’s margin account (they are “marked to the market”), most futures contracts are closed out in advance.
 Only a very small percentage of them actually go through to delivery.

 Most futures contracts are purely speculative, with absolutely no intention of ever actually exchanging any sort of commodity.
 Here’s how a purely speculative futures contract works.
 Suppose that Janet is a speculator in gold futures and is hoping and expecting that the price of gold will rise in the short term—but she certainly does not actually want to actually handle or store gold.
 Instead, she buys a futures contract for 1000 ounces of gold at a price of $350 per ounce.
-She is going long, with the expectation that the price of gold will rise by the time the contract expires in three months’ time.
+She is going long, since she expects that the price of gold will rise by the time the contract expires in three months’ time.
 The exchange asks her to set up an initial margin account of $2000.
 Let’s say that 2 months later the price of gold increases by $2 to $352/ounce, and Janet’s margin account has increased to $4000.
 She will have made a 100 percent profit.
 She now decides to sell her futures contract to someone else to realize a profit.
 She never takes on the hassle and expense of actually acquiring, handling or storing any gold.

 A speculator could also make money in a declining market by using a futures strategy.
 Suppose that Gayle is a gold speculator who is going short, and that she hopes to make a profit from declining gold price levels.
 She could sell a contract today at the current higher price and then buy it back after the price has declined.
 By selling high now, the contract can be repurchased in the future at a lower price, generating a profit for Gayle.
 Suppose she owns a futures contract for 1000 ounces of gold at a price of $350/ounce, with an initial margin deposit of $3000, and she sells the contract that is now worth $350,000.
 Assume that in three months time the price of gold has dropped to $250/ounce.
 She now decides that it is time to cash in on her profits.
 She buys back the futures contract that is now worth only $250,000.
 By going short, Gayle has made a profit of $100,000.
 But if she guessed wrong, her strategy could have resulted in a big loss.